Learning in Oak Class

 Included in our PSHE lessons is our Values Education.
 The Values for this term are:

-April - Kindness
+April - Generosity

 Please see below for the topic plans for Oak Class for the whole academic year.